Haemophilia A: Signs and symptoms

-Haemophilia A's phenotype has a quite wide range of symptoms encompassing both internal and external bleeding episodes.
+Haemophilia A's phenotype has quite a wide range of symptoms encompassing both internal and external bleeding episodes.
 Individuals with more severe haemophilia tend to experience more intense and frequent bleeding, whereas those with mild haemophilia typically exhibit milder symptoms unless subjected to surgical procedures or significant trauma.
 Those with moderate haemophilia may display variable symptoms, falling within the spectrum between severe and mild forms.

 One common early indicator of haemophilia is prolonged bleeding from venepuncture or heelpricks.
 These signs often prompt blood tests that confirm the presence of haemophilia.
 In individuals, especially those with moderate or mild haemophilia, any form of trauma can trigger the first significant bleed.
 Haemophilia substantially elevates the risk of protracted bleeding from ordinary injuries, and in severe cases, bleeding can occur spontaneously without an apparent cause.
 Bleeding episodes can manifest anywhere in the body.
 Superficial bleeding resulting from abrasions or shallow lacerations may persist, with scabs easily breaking due to the deficiency of fibrin, potentially leading to re-bleeding.
 While superficial bleeding poses challenges, more critical sites of bleeding include: